Log-Euclidean Lie Groups: Abstract

 \section{Abstract}

-We develop a self-contained comprehensive theory of log-Euclidean Lie groups: smooth manifolds diffeomorphic to finite-dimensional vector spaces; extending existing results for symmetric positive-definite (SPD) matrices $\mathcal{S}^+(n)$ and full-rank correlation matrices $\mathrm{Cor}^+(n)$.
-We specify an isometric isomorphism theorem, showing that all log-Euclidean metrics on manifolds of identical dimension are isomorphically Riemannian isometric.
-Explicit isometries are constructed, linking SPD and correlation matrix manifolds.
-We further characterize quotient log-Euclidean metrics within a principal-bundle framework.
-We show that for any $n\ge 3$, there is no choice of log-Euclidean metrics on $\mathcal{S}^+(n)$ and on $\operatorname{Cor}^+(n)$ for which the inclusion $i : \operatorname{Cor}^+(n) \hookrightarrow \mathcal{S}^+(n)$ becomes an isometric embedding.
-These results unify several disparate metrics in geometric statistics.
+We develop a self-contained theory of log-Euclidean Lie groups: smooth manifolds diffeomorphic to finite-dimensional vector spaces, equipped with the pullback of a constant Euclidean metric.
+This framework encompasses symmetric positive-definite (SPD) matrices $\mathcal{S}^+(n)$ and full-rank correlation matrices $\mathrm{Cor}^+(n)$, and explains why many seemingly different log-Euclidean constructions yield the same Riemannian geometry.
+We provide explicit Riemannian isometries (and Lie group isomorphisms) linking several log-Euclidean metrics on SPD and correlation matrix manifolds, and we characterize quotient log-Euclidean metrics in a principal-bundle setting.
+Finally, using the diagonal correction map underlying the off-log parametrization, we construct an explicit log-Euclidean metric on $\mathcal{S}^+(n)$ for which the standard inclusion $i:\mathrm{Cor}^+(n)\hookrightarrow \mathcal{S}^+(n)$ becomes an isometric (indeed, totally geodesic) embedding, yielding closed-form formulas for geodesics and orthogonal decompositions in adapted coordinates.
+The nested isometric embeddings constructed here also provide a simple solution to the comparison of matrices of different dimensions in the log-Euclidean setting: SPD or correlation matrices may be transported to a common dimension via explicit maps while preserving all intrinsic distances.